 Handmade guns, the epitome of bespoke high-end field sports, are becoming obsolete.
-Cost, speed and profit is to blame but is Boss & Co the saviour of one of the UK’s oldest traditions?
+Cost, speed and profit are to blame, but is Boss & Co the saviour of one of the UK’s oldest traditions?

-Taking a walk around the streets of London in the late 1920s would have seen many gunmakers, with fully-stocked shops to busy factories and test centres to component makers aplenty along the way.
+Taking a walk around the streets of London in the late 1920s would have seen many gunmakers, from fully-stocked shops to busy factories and test centres to component makers aplenty along the way.

-Of course, in these times it was essential for a gentleman, and many a lady, to own a sporting gun, and before that perhaps a set of duelling pistols.
-Today guns are less commonplace, but the market for high-quality sporting guns remains strong, and country sports has a global following.
+Of course, in these times, it was essential for a gentleman, and many a lady, to own a sporting gun and, before that, perhaps a set of duelling pistols.

-As skilled workers retire, or pass away, their skills are lost with them.
-Once that knowledge is gone, there may be little choice but to move to machine to replace the human to do the same job.
+As skilled workers retire or pass away, their skills are lost with them.
+Once that knowledge is gone, there may be little choice but to move to machines to replace humans to do the same job.
 Some might call that evolution, but it’s a sad loss of a great part of our heritage.

 But is it too late to revive?
 Who is to blame for the loss of handmade gunmaking, and why doesn’t anyone seem to care?